 3. Use as a spot treatment on dry spots; cheeks, eye area, etc.

 For chapped cheeks, mouths and lips (think windburn, ice and snow), Everything Balm is my go-to.
 Five amazing organic ingredients – shea butter, jojoba oil, coconut oil, beeswax, and lavender oil – work together to provide a seriously nourishing and restorative combination.
 The oils and wax give it staying power to create a protective barrier on your skin against the elements.
-The product comes packaged in a functional, easy-to-apply large balm tube.
+The product comes packaged in a functional, easy-to-apply balm stick.
 Even your kids can apply it themselves!

 Again, I love a nutrient-rich organic oil.
 As soon as I step out of the shower, I slather it on.
 Have you tried massaging a body oil onto damp skin?
 It's amazing and creates an emulsification similar to lotion, but way better.
 My skin drinks it up, and by the time I get dressed there is no oily residue.
 I can’t stress enough the importance of a quality oil.
 If you are just beginning to use oils as part of your skincare routine, you may experiment with jojoba, apricot or coconut.
-Or, get fancy with Zoe Organics Body Oil or Belly Oil.
+Or, get fancy with Zoe Organics Belly Oil.

 A body butter, like our Cream, will provide a nice conditioning treatment and a light barrier on the skin and seal in the moisture.
 Try layering over a body oil at night.
 This is particularly beneficial for eczema, psoriasis or very dry skin.
 Again, you can adjust the amount you use, and by applying a small amount to damp skin you can avoid the “greasy” feeling.
 Keep in mind, though, the temporary greasy feeling is sure better than the itching, burning and redness that comes with dry skin.